EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Visualization

-As shown in Figure 4, we provide visualization results of the ablation studies about the Vision-Language Aligner to demonstrate the effectiveness of this part in our proposed method.
-We take traditional methods using convolutions with a fixed kernel as the baseline.We visualize the results of our method and the baseline separately.
+As illustrated in Fig.~\ref{fig:results}, we visualize segmentation results of the ablation studies about the Vision-Language Aligner to demonstrate the effectiveness of this part in our proposed method.
+We use traditional methods, using convolutions with a fixed kernel as the baseline.
+We visualize the results of our method and the baseline separately.
 From the visualization results, we can observe that the absence of the Vision-Language Aligner leads to worse segmentation masks.
-For instance, as illustrated in Figure 4(c), the language expression is "\emph{sandwich by fork}," but the baseline result displays two sandwiches.
+For instance, as illustrated in Fig.~\ref{fig:results}, the language expression is\emph{"sandwich by fork"}, but the baseline result displays two sandwiches.
 This is because the baseline method only notices the "sandwich" and does not fully correlate the "by fork" to the image in the pixel level.
-In our approach, we produce multiple queries, each with distinct emphases, such as queries highlighting "sandwich" and "by fork".
+In our approach, we produce multiple queries, each with distinct emphases, such as queries highlighting \emph{"sandwich"} and \emph{"by fork"}.
 These queries are transformed into query-based kernels which are then employed for convolution in the segmentation stage, facilitating a comprehensive and explicit alignment between vision and language of varying emphases.
 As a result, our proposed method establishes a fine-grained correlation between text and pixels, effectively discerning distinctions between a sandwich with a fork and a sandwich without a fork at the pixel level.

-Similarly, as illustrated in Figure 4(a) and Figure 4(b), our method excels in achieving a more explicit alignment between language and image, resulting in better results, particularly in pixel-level details such as the left leg of the blond in Figure 4(a) and the left abdomen of the bike guy in Figure 4(b).
+Similarly, as illustrated in Fig.~\ref{fig:results}(a) and Fig.~\ref{fig:results}(b), our method excels in achieving a more explicit alignment between language and image, resulting in better results, particularly in pixel-level details such as the left leg of the blond in Fig.~\ref{fig:results} and the left abdomen of the bike guy in Fig.~\ref{fig:results}(b).
 These areas were previously disregarded by the baseline method.
 However, our model is still uncertain in some challenging marginal regions.
-As illustrated in Figure 4(d), the results of our method also included a small part of another man's hand.
-This instance shows there is still potential for improvement in our approach, particularly with regard to detailed areas.
+As illustrated in Fig.~\ref{fig:results}(d), the results of our method also included a small part of another man's hand.
+We suspect that the reason may be the overlap between the other man's arm and the black man's body, posing challenges for our method in handling such overlaps.
+This instance shows there is still potential for improvement in our approach, particularly with regard to details and overlapping regions.